goblimey/scaffolder/README.md

 When the scaffolder creates files, it creates them within this directory.

-The database definition specifies the user name and password ("webuser" and "secret" in this example) and the name of the database server and the port that it is listening on.
+The database definition specifies the user name and password ("webuser" and "secret" in this example), the name of the database server and the port that it is listening on.
 In this case the server machine is "localhost" (this computer) and the MySQL server is listening on its default port.
 (If not you can specify the port  like so: "dbport": "1234".)

-Go supports a number of Object-Realational Mapping (ORM) tools to manage the connection with a datbase.
+Go has a number of Object-Relational Mapping (ORM) tools to manage the connection with a database.
 The ORM value says which one to use.
 At present
 the only one supported is [GORP](https://github.com/coopernurse/gorp) version 1.
 I plan to add support for other ORMs in the future.

 The Resources section defines a list of resources.
+When you run the scaffolder,
-Each resource definition produces a database table, a model, a repository, a controller and a set of views.
+for each resource it produces a database table, a model, a repository, a controller and a set of views.
 This example describes the "cat" resource and the "mouse" resource supported by the table with the same name as its resource.